 Mr. Matt Armstrong is an author and lecturer on public diplomacy and international media.
-He presently serves as a Governor on the Broadcasting Board of Governors.
+He presently serves as a Governor on the Broadcasting Board of Governors, a part-time role.
 The BBG oversees the U.S. Government’s civilian international media, including the Voice of America, Radio Free Europe / Radio Liberty, Radio Free Asia, Middle East Broadcasting Network, and the Office of Cuba Broadcasting.

 In 2011, Mr. Armstrong served as Executive Director of the U.S. Advisory Commission on Public Diplomacy.
-Previously, Armstrong was an adjunct professor of public diplomacy at the Annenberg School of Journalism and Communication at the University of Southern California.
-In 2010, he was President & Founder of the MountainRunner Institute, on organization focused on issues related to public diplomacy.
+Previously, Armstrong was an adjunct lecturer of public diplomacy at the Annenberg School of Journalism and Communication at the University of Southern California.
+In 2010, he was President & Founder of the MountainRunner Institute, a 501(c)3 non-profit focused on issues related to public diplomacy.
 He is a member of the Board of Directors of the Public Diplomacy Council and a member of the National Press Club.
 Armstrong earned a B.A. in International Relations and a Master of Public Diplomacy from the University of Southern California.
 He also studied European security and the Middle East at the University of Wales, Aberystwyth.

 Before getting involved with public diplomacy and strategic communication in 2003, Mr. Armstrong spent over a decade in knowledge management and related information technologies.

 He is a former Ironman triathlete with dozens of marathons, several ultramarathons (50k’s), and countless ocean swim races up to 3 miles behind him.

 “Mountainrunner” was and remains the nickname of his best running partner: his dog.